flatiron/director/README.md

 ## How?

 SugarSkull monitors the URL.
 When the URL changes, and it is a match to one defined in your router table, the functions that are associated with that route are executed.
-You could almost think of the URL as an event emitter. checkout a demo of it working right <a href="http://hij1nx.github.com/SugarSkull/">here</a>.
+You could almost think of the URL as an event emitter.

 More specifically the way this works is that we divide the url into two parts.
 First the server-side (everything before the '#'), and then the client-side (everything after the '#').
 The second part is the HashRoute.